 Just look at their Social Media Accounts

 Seriously, go over and click on them.
 You all know how important social media is, right?

 - Page Rank Zero.
 Nix.
 Nada.
 Nothing.

 Just how did this website get to the top of Google so fast?
 Backlinks of course.
 Take a look at the picture below.

-For us there was never any doubt that backlinks remain the most important ranking factor.
+For us, there was never any doubt that backlinks remain the most important ranking factor.
 Sure content is important, social media helps and basic SEO still works.
-But without backlinks there is very little chance of a website ranking on the first page of Google for any competitive keywords.
+But without backlinks, there is very little chance of a website ranking on the first page of Google for many competitive keywords.